 Your homepage is probably going to be the most visited page on your site, so you need to make sure it makes a great first impression.
-Take a look at some of these examples.

 It's no use just focusing on the look of the homepage; you don't want it to be all style and no substance.
 You need to think about its function and how you are going to clearly show visitors who you are and what you do, as well as how to encourage them to delve deeper into your site.

 It's not an easy task, but there are many organizations that do an excellent job of immediately drawing visitors in with their homepages.
 Here are ten of the best, along with the lessons you can learn from them in order to better design your own site.

 Straight away this homepage tells you what you need to know in an interesting way.
 The heading of "Where to?
 Start your next adventure on Airbnb" entices the reader in, and there's a search bar to input where you want to go and how long you want to stay.
 Even if you'd never heard of the site before, you would still know exactly what this homepage was offering and find it easy to use.

 While Dropbox's consumer homepage is also impressive, the business site is the perfect example of using subtle visuals, blank space and a direct message to great effect.
 The simple imagery and clean design tells you everything you need to know, emphasizing working together and collaboration.

 As you might expect from a clothing manufacturer, the products are the star of this homepage.
 The minimalist design helps to combine text and images to immediately attract you to their products, and they do a great job of catering to all audiences without making the page too cluttered.

 The watchmaker's products are all about personality and it is here the homepage shines.
 You are immediately greeted by a slideshow of a few elegant, quirky and interesting watches, all in different styles.
 The message is that there's something for everyone, and that doesn't mean producing bland, one-size-fits-all creations.